Travel details

 -

-After the tour ends, return to Cairo by private car.
+After sightseeing ends, we will return to Cairo by private car.

 -